genomicsITER/NanoCLUST/docs/3pipeline_output.md

 Blast classification output

 ### Additional plots
-NanoCLUST generate the UMAP projection plot and stacked barplots for single and pooled samples at different taxonomic levels.
+NanoCLUST generates the UMAP projection plot and stacked barplots for single and pooled samples at different taxonomic levels.
 The plot module uses the taxid included in the classification table and [Unipept Taxonomy API](http://api.unipept.ugent.be)

 * `results/sample_name/hdbscan.output.png`
 UMAP projection and HDBSCAN clustering plot.